 - a.
-Engage header by pushing down on the yellow knob, and pulling up on the black ring at the base of the switch (A). - b.
-Push rocker switch (B) to desired delivery position.
+Engage header by pushing down on the yellow knob, and pulling up on the black ring at the base of the switch (C). - b.
+Push rocker switch (D) to desired delivery position.
 Deck(s) will move, and direction of drapers will change accordingly. - c.
 Operate windrower.

-6.5.11 HEADER DETACHMENT
+6.5.11 Header Detachment

-d.
+a.
 Raise header fully with the HEADER UP switch on the GSL.
 Stop engine, and remove key.